emo-eth/Phyme/README.md

 # find rhymes with the same vowels and consonants, as well as any extra consonants.
 DUES -> DUDES
 ph.get_additive_rhymes(word)

-# find rhymes with the same vowels and a subset of the same consonants.
-DUDE -> DO
+# find rhymes with the same vowels and a (possibly empty) subset of the same consonants.
+DUDES -> DUDE, DUDE -> DO
 ph.get_subtractive_rhymes(word)

 # find rhymes with the same vowels and some of the same consonants, with others swapped out for other consonants.
 FACTOR -> FASTER